 What the NHS COVID Pass letter tells you: translated versions and alternative formats

-The NHS COVID Pass letter you receive will be in English.
+If you request an NHS COVID Pass letter, the letter you receive will be in English.

 You can get information about what the letter tells you in other languages and alternative formats.